 - Tell me a little about yourself.
-What made you decide on law school? - What do you hope to get out of a legal career? - What do you know about [our firm]? - How do you think [our firm] can help you achieve your career goals? - If you took out an ad in the newspaper and had to describe yourself in only three words, what would those words be?
+What made you decide on law school? - · What do you hope to get out of a legal career? - What do you know about [our firm]?

+- How do you think [our firm] can help you achieve your career goals? - If you had to describe yourself in only three words, what would those words be?